GerPazos/Employee-Attrition/README.md

 ## Dataset Overview

-The dataset includes demographic and job-related features:
+The dataset includes demographic and job-related features such as:

 - Age, Gender, Education, Department, Job Role, Years at Company, etc.
 - Target variable: `Attrition` (Yes/No)